-The reporting party and the responding party have the right to appeal a determination as to responsibility to the Executive Vice President (or designee).
+The reporting party and the responding party have the right to appeal a determination as to responsibility to the Vice President for Student Affairs (or designee).
 An appeal must clearly and thoroughly present an argument for each ground referenced in the written appeal.